CrimsonMaple/Rei-Six/README.md

 Now with Rei-Six 1.2 firmware files are no longer in the release zip.

 You have to get them yourself.
-Here I will show you how.
-Launch Decrypt9WIP using any method.

-Go to "SysNAND options -> Miscellaneous... -> NCCH FIRMs Dump"

-This will dump the 3ds firmware to your SD for your 3ds.
-Take the resulting binary files and rename them to:

-NATIVE_FIRM -> "native_firmware.bin"
-TWL_FIRM -> "twl_firmware.bin"
-AGB_FIRM -> "agb_firmware.bin"

-Throw the renamed bin files into "/rei" on your SD card, and you are good to go!
-Maybe someone can make a script to automate this. *shrug*
+Using this script linked here: [DOWNLOAD](https://gbatemp.net/attachments/rei-six-firm-ripper-7z.118755/)

+Run said script in GodMode9 and the firms will automatically be placed in your "/rei" folder.

+To launch EmuNand hold "R" on startup or have a file named "loademunand" with no file extension in your "/rei" folder.

 **Features:**